Coos Bay Rail Line: History

-In 2012, the railroad is continuing with a $30 million rehabilitation of the line funded primarily by grants.
-Work is going forward in fixing the railroad bridge into North Bend and track infrastructure to Coquille as well as repairs to track, bridges, and crossings on the entire line.
+In 2012, the railroad continued with a $30 million rehabilitation of the line funded primarily by grants.
+Work included fixing the railroad bridge into North Bend, and track infrastructure to Coquille, as well as repairs to track, bridges, and crossings on the entire line.
 The Eugene Register-Guard reported in its October 14, 2012, edition that the first locomotive to enter North Bend/Coos Bay in 5 years did so on October 12, 2012.
-It did not mark official reopening of this stretch of track.
+It did not mark the official reopening of this stretch of track.
 The locomotive was part of a work train hauling materials into the area to do repairs on the line.

 On April 29, 2013, the railroad ran its first freight train out of Coquille, pulling the first rail cars of plywood from the Roseburg Forest Products mill in Coquille in five and a half years.
 This run marked the restoration of service in the entire CBR line.
 Also in that year, the CBR and the Port signed a ten year agreement permitting the railroad to be the regulator operator of the rail line.

 In early 2014, the publication Railway Age selected the railroad as the 2014 Short Line Railroad of the Year.